DaniAlRab/DaniAlRab/README.md

 # 👋 Hi there!

-I am an Electrical Engineer with a technical background in Electronics and Informatics.
+"I am an Electrical Engineer with a strong technical foundation in Electronics and Information Technology."

 ## 🛠️ Experience